gamemanual0/gm0/source/docs/appendix/glossary.rst

         Surgical tubing has a hollow center and is sold in different diameters and wall thicknesses.
-        Teams can experiment with different kinds of surgical tubing, as well as adding polyurethane tubing in order to make the tubing more stiff.
+        Teams can experiment with different kinds of surgical tubing, as well as adding :term:`polyurethane tubing` in order to make the tubing more stiff.

         .. image:: images/glossary/surgical-tubing.png
             :alt: A roll of surgical tubing
             :width: 200

     Thunderhex
-        Thunderhex is aluminum rounded hex shaft that comes in 3/8” and 1/2” hex sold by VEX Robotics.
+        Thunderhex is aluminum rounded hex :term:`shaft` that comes in 3/8” and 1/2” hex sold by VEX Robotics.
         It has a center bore that can be tapped.
         Its most notable feature is rounded corners, which allow it to fit inside 10.25 or 13.75mm bearings, respectively.